 We have more than enough arguments for such procedures.
 And I am sure that everyone who attends meetings regularly can fully understand them, because they have often sat in inefficient meetings themselves.
 Let us put an end to bad, inefficient meetings.
 Develop a meaningful meeting culture.
 The added value that we generate with this is worth it in the truest sense of the word!

 Studie: Meetings sind verschwendete Zeit in German

-Tamara-Jane Schickle has published another article in the t2informatik Blog:
+Tamara-Jane Schickle has published two more articles in the t2informatik Blog:

 Tamara-Jane Schickle works as Product Manager and Team Leader Development at Omikron Data Solution GmbH.
 After training as a public administration specialist, she tried her hand at various professions in order to find something that really suits her.
 In 2015 she first came in contact with agile software development and that is where she discovered her passion: doing something with people and using common sense.
 She has been working for Omikron since 2019 and enjoys the daily challenges.